RockyMarble/RomulanTankProject/readme.md

 * Local multiplayer capabilities
 * Ability to pause and exit

-More to come!
+More is on its way!
 Stay tuned!

 To-do list:

 ## Status
 Project is: _in progress

 ## Review
-*
 As of sprint 1 completion

 ### Alexander Wilems